-How Charles Owen uses technology to make safer helmets
+How Charles Owen uses technology to make safer riding helmets

-• The low friction layer allows a sliding movement of 10–15mm, in all – directions, reducing rotational motion to the brain during impact.
+A low friction layer allows a sliding movement of 10–15mm, in all directions, reducing rotational motion to the brain during impact.

 Lightweight but highly protective

 Charles Owen helmets are constructed to remain in place while riding and in the event of a fall.
 Each helmet grips the occipital bone, which is located at the base of the skull, so that it cannot shift and alter the area of protection offered.

 Outer shell provides the initial protection in a fall by spreading the impact over a greater area, thereby dispersing energy.

 Expanded Polystyrene liner creates a ‘microscopic bubble wrap’ that absorbs energy during impact.

 Charles Owen helmets are constructed to remain in place while riding and in the event of a fall.

 Each helmet grips the occipital bone, which is located at the base of the skull, so that it cannot shift and alter the area of protection offered.
 There are many harness designs in the Charles Owen range that ensure occipital stabilisation.